 All staff are carefully selected and trained to provide domiciliary care services.
 They are all CRB and ISA checked and insured to work in the community in clients own homes.
 They are also required to have business insurance to enable them to take clients out in their cars.

 South Coast Care have a structured induction programme, which is completed by all new care staff prior to working alone in the homes of our clients.
 It is a combination of an induction course and the shadowing or working alongside one of our supervisors or experienced carers.
 Carers then have to complete a 3 month probation period to ascertain that they are the right person for the job and can provide you with the upmost quality of service.

-Our induction training covers the common induction standards and can be used to credit the carers Diploma in Health and Social Care.
+Our induction training covers the common induction standards and can be used to credit the carers Care Certificate .

 Induction training includes:-

 - Personal care and the basic skills required